 *We will be returning to NZ in March 2020.
 Please sign up for our newsletter if you would like more information about dates, locations and to be notified when bookings open*

-Following two very successful first Musical Futures workshop in 2017 and 2018 we are expanding our workshop program in 2019.
-An initial series of workshops will take place around Auckland near the end of Term 1
+Following two very successful first Musical Futures workshop in 2017, 2018 and March 2019, we are expanding our New Zealand workshop program in 2019.

 Who are the workshops for?